TheIoTLearningInitiative/IBMInternetOfThings/documentation/Bluemix.md

 - __Watson__ Build cognitive apps that help enhance, scale, and accelerate human expertise
 - __Mobile__ Quickly get started with your next app
+- __DevOps__ From development to deployment Active Deploy: Update your running apps with zero downtime, or quickly revert to your original version.

 ## Links